manzt/quak/README.md

 # quak /kwæk/

-for data that talks like a duck
+an [anywidget](https://github.com/manzt/anywidget) for data that talks like a duck

 ## install